-The major item of expenditure included in the Comprehensive Income and Exepnditure Account is Housing Benefits which was £29m in 2011/12.
-However, this expenditure is fully recovered by the receipt of subsidy from central Government, £29m in 2011/12, so the net cost to the Council is minimal.
+The major item of expenditure included in the Comprehensive Income and Expenditure Account is Housing Benefits which was £30m in 2012/13.
+However, this expenditure is fully recovered by the receipt of subsidy from central Government, £30m in 2012/13, so the net cost to the Council is minimal.

-7. Adjustments between Accounting Basis and Funding Basis under Regulations

-This note details the adjustments that are made to the total comprehensive income and expenditure recognised by the Council in the year in accordance with proper accounting practice to the resources that are specified by statutory provisions as being available to the Council to meet future capital and revenue expenditure.
+7. Adjustments between Accounting Basis and Funding Basis under Regulations Adjustments are made to the total comprehensive income and expenditure recognised by the Council in the year, in accordance with proper accounting practice, to the resources that are specified by statutory provisions as being available to the Council to meet future capital and revenue expenditure.
 The adjustments are made against the following reserves: